What is considered combustible material?

 A fire rating is achieved by testing how materials react in the initial stages of a fire.
 The Euroclass classification (EN 13501-1) breaks reaction to fire down into categories, with ratings that vary depending on the spread of flame, smoke production and any flaming droplets.

 'Non-Combustible materials' are always given an A1 or A2 fire rating.

 What is the difference between non-combustible and fire-retardant?

 If something is non-combustible, it will not burn under normal conditions, whereas fire-retardant materials will contribute to fire once any compounds or chemicals which have been added to inhibit fire have burned off.
 Therefore, fire-retardant materials are indeed 'combustible'.

 The European Reaction to Fire classification system is the EU common standard for understanding a products fire performance.
 A Euroclass A1 fire rating is - by definition - 'non-combustible' meaning it will not burn under normal conditions.

 The European Commission decision of 4th October 1996 lists the products which are classified as having 'no contribution to fire' and can therefore classify as A1 fire rated.
-Some examples fo the materials listed include steel, copper, aluminium, glass, ceramics, concrete and natural stone.
+Some examples of the materials listed include steel, copper, aluminium, glass, ceramics, concrete and natural stone.

-Is composite decking fire rated?
+Is composite decking fire-rated?